If you need help finding the best gifts for powerlifters, you’ve come to the right place!

 And of course, a strong grip prevents the bar from slipping during deadlifts – something no powerlifter wants to happen.

-The Captains of Crush hand grippers are arguably the best grip trainer on the market.
+The Captains of Crush hand grippers are arguably the best grip trainers on the market.

 There are 11 different CoC gripper strengths available.